Rise in CME iron ore volume heats competition with Asia bourses

 In June, tonnage traded in SGX iron ore futures was 42.07 million tonnes and in swaps was 15.46 million compared with CME iron ore futures at 6.45 million tonnes.

-The CME’s success in increasing volumes is at least partly due to an incentive program, which was launched in December.
+The CME’s success in increasing volumes is at least partly due to an incentive programme, which was launched in December.